thurgoodb/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-An IT pro, manager & leader focusing on Cloud, SRE, DevOps, MaaS, IaaS, PaaS and all things IT.
+A dynamic IT leader passionate about building and supporting resilient, scalable, cloud driven solutions.
+I thrive at the intersections of Cloud, SRE, DevOps, IaC and IaaS, turning complexity into clarity and vision into execution.
+I lead with purpose, deliver with precision, and develop teams and technology to operate at their best.